John-Titor/MRS_Microplex_Builder/NOTES.md

 should be whole sentences; use capital letters and periods.
 One-liners may be terse and un-capitalised.

+Documentation goes in header files; only inline comments about the implementation should be in the source.

 Use `#pragma ONCE` instead of `#define` include guards.

 Identifiers local to a file should be prefixed with `_`.

+Header include order:
+ - Standard library headers
+ - MCU headers
+ - Local headers
+ - HAL headers
+ - Application headers

 namespaces
 ----------